ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the node is joining a group for the first time, and the KDC maintains the public keys of the group members, the Client is REQUIRED to send its own public key and proof-of-possession (PoP) evidence ("client_cred" and "client_cred_verify" in {{gid-post}}).
 The request is accepted only if both public key is provided and the PoP evidence is successfully verified.
 If a node re-joins a group with the same access token and the same public key, it can omit to send the public key and the PoP evidence, or just omit the PoP evidence, and the KDC will be able to retrieve its public key associated to its token for that group (if the key has been discarded, the KDC will reply with 4.00 Bad Request, as specified in {{gid-post}}).
 If a node re-joins a group but wants to update its own public key, it needs to send both its public key and the PoP evidence.

 If the application requires backward security, the KDC MUST generate new group keying material and securely distribute it to all the current group members, upon a new node's joining the group.
 To this end, the KDC uses the message format of the response defined in {{gid-get}}.
 Application profiles may define alternative ways of retrieving the keying material, such as sending separate requests to different resources at the KDC ({{gid-get}}, {{pubkey-get}}, {{policies-get}}).
-After distributing the new group keying material, the KDC MUST increment the version number of the keying material.
+The KDC MUST increment the version number of the current keying material, before distributing the newly generated keying material to the group.
+After that, the KDC SHOULD store the distributed keying material in persistent storage.

 ## Retrieval of Updated Keying Material {#update-keys}